Chri-sly/Probabilistic-Actual-Causality-Checker/README.md

 # Probabilistic Actual Causality: Approaches and Implementation
-Bachelor thesis project by Christopher Schubert in computer science at Artificial Intelligence and Machine Learning Lab,
+Bachelor thesis project by Christopher Schubert in computer science at Artificial Intelligence and Machine Learning Lab.

 ## Background
-In my bachelor's thesis I looked at the different approaches towards extending actual causation for probabilistic scenarios and implemented them algorithmically.
-In the course of this, I went from the simple, conditional probability raising principle to causal modelling approaches employing interventions to create counterfactual scenarios.
+In my bachelor's thesis I looked at the different approaches towards extending actual causation for probabilistic scenarios and implementing them algorithmically.
+In the course of this, I went from the simple conditional probability raising principle to causal modelling approaches employing interventions to create counterfactual scenarios.
 The leading work on actual causation in causal models is the Halpern-Pearl (HP) definition of actual causation [2].
-However, they only present a definition in deterministic scenarios.
-Thus, I looked at probabilistic extensions of the Halpern-Pearl definition like [Fenton-Glynn's definition of PC]().
+However, this definition is only defined in deterministic scenarios.
+Thus, I focused on probabilistic extensions of the Halpern-Pearl definition like [Fenton-Glynn's definition of PC]().

 ## Implementation
 To implement these approaches I chose to extend a previous work on actual causation, namely that of [Ibrahim et al.](https://arxiv.org/abs/1904.13101) [1].
 In their project, they provide an implementation to efficiently compute the modified variant of the HP definition https://github.com/amjadKhalifah/HP2SAT1.0.
-I extended their work to also handle probabilistic scenarios for actual causation and implemented the other two variants of the HP definition (Original and Updated).
-All of my work can be found in the ```main/java/de/tuda.aiml/``` folder and the tests in ```test/java/de/tuda.aiml/```.
+I extended their work to also handle probabilistic scenarios for actual causation.
+Addtionally, I implemented the other two variants of the HP definition that were missing (Original and Updated).
+All of my work can be found in the ```main/java/de/tuda.aiml/``` folder and the respective tests in ```test/java/de/tuda.aiml/```.

 ### Algorithms